JatinKhare/advancesmcusystems/lab2/README.md

 ## How to run the code

-First, run the following command in the specified directories to setup the environment:
+First, run the following commands in the specified directories to setup the environment:

 ```bash